-The common cold is a self-limiting viral infection of the upper respiratory tract, including the nose and throat.
-Although anyone can catch a cold, children may have a higher risk of catching a cold.
+The common cold in children is a self-limiting viral illness of the upper respiratory tract, including the nose and throat.
+Children might be a little more susceptible to contracting it than adults.

-Read this post to know more about the causes, symptoms, risk factors, complications, diagnosis, treatment, and prevention of common colds in children.
+Read on to learn more about the common cold in children, including its causes, symptoms, risk factors, complications, diagnosis, treatment, and prevention.

 What Causes A Cold?